Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Trekking Europe has become our favorite pastime.
 Each year, we’re on a mission to hike more and write about all our favorite trails.

-In this guide, we’ve compiled all our favorite treks in Europe.
-These treks are multi-day hikes ranging from 3 to 10 days.
-Most of these European treks are hut to hut, which means you’ll overnight in mountain huts along the way.
+In this guide, I’ve compiled all our favorite multi-day treks in Europe, ranging from 3 to 10 days.
+The majority of these European hiking trails are hut to hut, which means you’ll overnight in mountain huts along the way.

-You’ll notice that most of these trails are not well known.
 Most round-ups of top treks in Europe include GR20, E5 European long-distance hiking trail, Tour du Mont Blanc (TMB), Walker’s Haute Route (Chamonix to Zermatt), Camino De Santiago Trail, and the Alta Via 1.
+In contrast, our collection ventures far off the beaten path, highlighting some of Europe’s most underrated and lesser-known hiking trails, reflecting our love for quieter, more adventurous routes.

-Our collection strays far off the beaten path to some of the most underrated and interesting hiking destinations in Europe.
-We have integrated the popular Tour du Mont Blanc and Alta Via 1 treks into our round-up as a technical difficulty reference.
+We have integrated the popular Tour du Mont Blanc and Alta Via 1 treks into our guide as a technical difficulty reference.

 1. Rota Vicentina Fisherman’s Trail, Portugal